pantheon-systems/documentation/source/content/guides/logs-pantheon/06-faq-logs.md

 The steps in this section enable debug logging.
 Debug logging increases resource overhead and presents a security risk.
 It is not recommended for production environments.

-To minimize risk exposure, especially in a Live environment, disable debug logging when you are done.
+Disable debug logging when you are done to minimize risk exposure, especially in a Live environment.

 </Alert>